Tripplenut/Learning-Cpp/Chapter1/Notes.md

 ## Section 2

 This chapter is about inputs and outputs.
-Let me just say, importing stuff on Java is 10 times more painful then it is with C++.
+Let me just say, inputting stuff on Java is 10 times more painful then it is with C++.
+Some key concepts of this section was initializing variables, writing and reading from the stream, as well as importing libraries.
+It goes over the libraries briefly as its only really needed for the inputs and outputs.